hjchai/tensorflow-c-api/README.md

 ## Steps:

-1. Install `protocbuf` and `eigen`.
+1. Install `protocbuf`, `bazel` and `eigen`.

-`eigen` comes with VENTOS already, so no need to install it again. protobuf need to be installed from source code.
-Follow the instruction in [here](https://github.com/hjchai/tensorflow-c-api/blob/master/install%20protobuf).
-As for tensorflow version v1.5.0 and bazel 0.9.0, only protobuf v3.4.0 works.
+    `eigen` comes with VENTOS already, so no need to install it again.

+    protobuf need to be installed from source code.
+Follow the instruction in [here](https://github.com/hjchai/tensorflow-c-api/blob/master/install%20protobuf) to install protobuf from source.

-2.
+    `bazel` released version can be downloaded from [here](https://github.com/bazelbuild/bazel/releases).
+Use the following command to install `bazel`:

+    ```sh
+    sudo dpkg -i bazel_0.9.0-linux-x86_64.deb
+    ```

+    As for tensorflow version v1.5.0-rc1 and bazel 0.9.0, only protobuf v3.4.0 works.
+(As Feb 2, 2018, bazel 0.10.0 does not work with tensorflow v1.5.0-rc1.
+Use bazel 0.9.0 instead.).
+2. Install `cuda-8.0` and `cudnn-6.1`.
+Follow [this](https://github.com/hjchai/tensorflow-c-api/blob/master/install%20cuda%20and%20cudnn) instruction.
+2. Start to build tensorflow libraries.

 ```sh
 ./configure